ventus-ag/docs/_docs/tutorials/object-storage.md

 pip install boto
 ```

-2) Next you need to create new file (ex. s3.py ) with the next phyton code:
+2) Next you need to create new file (eg. s3.py ) with the next python code:
 ```
 vi s3.py
 ```